juanii/OnePIF/README.md

   - Very limited testing was performed with 1Password for Families/Teams/Businesses vaults.<sup id="a3">[3](#f3)</sup>
 * All item types (from the above list in previous section) and template fields were tested.
 * The plugin was tested with KeePass 2.40+ running on Windows and KeePass 2.38 running on Ubuntu.
+  - As stated in the [KeePass 2.x Plugins page](https://keepass.info/help/v2/plugins.html) the package `mono-complete` might be required on some Linux systems for the PLGX file to compile.

 ### What's next